Kanishk-03-Jain/mini-c-projects/README.md

 - [Doppler Simulator](./doppler-simulator): A lightweight, interactive physics simulation demonstrating the Doppler Effect.
 - [Sierpinski Triangle Simulator](./sierpinski-triangle-simulator): A simulation demonstrating the recursive construction of the Sierpinski Triangle fractal.
+- [Fibonacci Sequence Visualizer](./fibonacci-visualizer/): A visualizer for the Fibonacci sequence.
+- [Double Pendulum Simulation](./double-pendulum-simulation): An interactive physics simulation demonstrating the chaotic motion of a double pendulum.